w3nest/mkdocs-ts/doc/assets/tutorials.basics.typescript.md

    keeping code clean and maintainable.

 For practical examples, the {{mkdocs-ts}} GitHub repository contains several compile-time tests illustrating these concepts.
-You can find them in this <ext-link target="github-static-tests">folder</ext-link>.
+You can find them in this <github-link target="github-static-tests">folder</github-link>.

 <note level="hint">
 A strict and well-defined type system may sometimes feel restrictive, but it plays a crucial role in